koverton/spark-jms-connector/README.md

                 );
 ```

-## `JMSReceiver<Value>`
+## `JMSReceiver<ValueType>`
-The `JMSReceiver<V>` connects to a JMS bus, subscribes to the desired message destination and marshals incoming messages to the datatype your Spark Streaming application expects to use.
+The `JMSReceiver<ValueType>` connects to a JMS bus, subscribes to the desired message destination and marshals incoming messages to the datatype your Spark Streaming application expects to use.
 Once a message has been successfully converted into the desired datatype, it is stored to the Spark cluster and the message is acknowledged to the JMS message bus.

-The `JMSReceiver<V>` constructor accepts all the necessary details to connect to a standard JMS message bus; it expects to use a JNDI `InitialContext` based upon these details to lookup a JMS `ConnectionFactory` which is used to create a JMS `Connection`.
+The `JMSReceiver<ValueType>` constructor accepts all the necessary details to connect to a standard JMS message bus; it expects to use a JNDI `InitialContext` based upon these details to lookup a JMS `ConnectionFactory` which is used to create a JMS `Connection`.
 These details are as follows:

 | Parameter | Description |
 | --- | --- |